ARTICLE

 Volume ≠ Velocity

-Velocity means moving with purpose.
-It’s about turning insights into content quickly, staying responsive to signals from sales and the market, and publishing with rhythm — not in random bursts.
+Velocity isn’t about doing more — it’s about moving with purpose.
+It means turning insights into content quickly, responding to signals from sales or the market, and publishing with rhythm, not in random bursts.

 The Hidden Costs of “More”